Playtronica/biotron-firmware/COMMANDS.md

 The parameter is responsible for velocity (from 0 to 127)

+### Change BPM of the plant (only for first channel)
+(CC command number = 14)

+Change BPM of Biotron.

+The parameter is BPM multiplied by 5

 ### Change BPM of the light sensor (only for second channel)
 (CC command number = 14)
 Change speed of the second channel (light sensor).
 Depends on BPM of first channel.